Arda-Dinc04/NYU-DTCC-VIP-Final-Project-2025-Fall---Arda-Dinc/README.md

-# SBOM Generator with Dynamic Dependency Capture
+# NYU DTCC VIP Final Project 2025 Fall

-**NYU DTCC VIP Final Project 2025 Fall**
+**SBOM Generator with Dynamic Dependency Capture**

-A tool that automatically generates Software Bill of Materials (SBOMs) and captures dynamically linked dependencies at runtime, then merges them back into the SBOM.
+A comprehensive tool that automatically generates Software Bill of Materials (SBOMs) and captures dynamically linked dependencies at runtime, then merges them back into the SBOM.

 ## Demo Results

-See [DEMO-RESULTS.md](DEMO-RESULTS.md) for actual test results and performance metrics from running the tool.
+See [sbom-dynamic-capture/DEMO-RESULTS.md](sbom-dynamic-capture/DEMO-RESULTS.md) for actual test results and performance metrics from running the tool.

 ## Overview